PedrosoDev/intelliguard/README.md

 * Refactor support.
 Kept symbols remain unobfuscated after rename or move.
 * Inspections for common obfuscation mistakes.
 * Optional (toggleable) gutter icons for obfuscated symbols.
-* Export configuration for yGuard and ProGuard format.
+* Export configuration for [yGuard](http://www.yworks.com/en/products_yguard_about.html) and [ProGuard](http://proguard.sourceforge.net/) format.

-Docs still hosted at [Google](http://code.google.com/p/intelliguard/).
+### General usage

+Add Obfuscation facet to your Java module to get going, "Project Structure (CTRL+SHIFT+ALT+S)" or "Module Settings" in project explorer.
+Obfuscation actions will only be visible in an Obfuscation facet.